 The conclusion is the Highlight: Just like a book’s climax, the conclusion of a book review is essential.
 You can share your final thoughts here.
 But make sure you write it very briefly.
 Just a sentence or two that represents your complete opinion on the book.
 You can also choose to rate the book in this part.
+If you are using a WordPress.org blog we recommend Rank Math SEO plugin ⭐ to add ratings for your reviews.
+We are using it for our blog right now.
 If you are not sure about giving an overall rating following the book’s complexity, you can break down the book into different elements and rate them respectively.
-If you are using a WordPress.org blog we recommend Rank Math PRO plugin.
-We are using it for our blog right now.
 You can also mention the book’s difficulty level here if you have not talked about that earlier.
 Often, people directly skip to the conclusion to catch on to the final thoughts and the rating.
 So, that’s why you must give extra attention to your book review’s conclusion.

 Alright, so these were some essential tips I had regarding a book review.
+We recommend using Grammarly (Free!) 🔍 for proofreading your reviews before you submit them to your client or publish them on your blog.
 It’s important to know that there is no substitute for practice.
 So, the more you will practice writing book reviews, the better you will get at them.
 You can also read other book reviews to get the hang of it.
 Let us know in the comments if these tips helped you to get started.
 We are excited to hear from you!